metrodroid/metrodroid/docs/ios.md

 * **Apple Maps used instead of Leaflet.**

-* **Theming follows system-wide preference only**: The "Farebot" theme is missing as a result (but this would look very similar on iOS).
+* **Theming follows system-wide preference only**: The "Farebot" theme is missing as a result (but this would look very similar to light theme on iOS anyway).

-* **Collapsed elements are not yet implemented.**  As a result:
+* **Some collapsed elements are not yet implemented.**  As a result:

   1. In subscription view the details are always shown
   2. In raw view subtrees are not collapsible